The ScyllaDB team is pleased to announce the release of ScyllaDB Enterprise 2019.1.0, a production-ready ScyllaDB Enterprise major release.

 Significant improvements, reducing the time it takes to repair, add a node to a cluster and other cluster operations which use streaming under the hood.
 More here.

 Row-level cache eviction

 The cache is capable of freeing individual rows to satisfy memory reclamation requests.
 Rows are freed starting from the least recently used ones, with insertion counting as a use.
 More here.

 CPU Scheduler and Compaction Controller for Size Tiered Compaction Strategy (STCS)

-With Scylla’s thread-per-core architecture, many internal workloads are multiplexed on a single thread.
+With ScyllaDB’s thread-per-core architecture, many internal workloads are multiplexed on a single thread.
 These internal workloads include compaction, flushing memtables, serving user reads and writes, and streaming.
 The CPU scheduler isolates these workloads from each other, preventing, for example, a compaction using all of the CPU and preventing normal read and write traffic from using its fair share.
 The CPU scheduler complements the I/O scheduler which solves the same problem for disk I/O. Together, these two are the building blocks for the compaction controller.

 Other performance improvements:

 - Dynamic controllers for compaction strategies: Size Tiered Compaction Strategy, Leveled Compaction Strategy and Time Window Compaction Strategy.

 - Enhanced tagging for scheduling groups to improve performance isolation